The following text is a digital version of:

 The isolation and sadness that were the realities of the front - along with the omnipresent danger, the constant work, and the forced proximity in which doctors, nurses, and patients had to live - encouraged a sense of friendship, solidarity, and loyalty.
-The members of the Nursing Corps were young, single, far from home, and often scared; social conventions tended to melt away in a time of war.
+The members of the Nursing Service were young, single, far from home, and often scared; social conventions tended to melt away in a time of war.
 All of this made it easy to form deep friendships.
 Military nurses remember a working atmosphere in which the rules of the game were based on co-operation and respect.
 Respect for authority and exemplary behaviour were top priorities on the front, and nurses had been indoctrinated into this comportment through their professional training.
 However, it seems that in the context of war, the perception of absolute authority was attenuated in favour of the collaboration needed to pursue a central objective: care of the ill and wounded.

 But intimacy was the flip side of overcrowding.
 Groups of friends might form on the basis of the reputation of their school, the size of the hospital where they had studied, where they had come from, or for other reasons.
 These distinctions might also provoke jealousy since they marked, symbolically, the professional status of the nurses, a status not yet secure in society at the time.
 Promotions and greater responsibilities could also be a source of envy, an indication that nurses were not without professional ambitions given the possibilities of advancement offered by military service.